rieckpil/progmot/content/post/one-year-course-release.md

 As a first step, I extracted the audio from the recording and opened it in Audacity.
 There I made some adjustments to the audio, like removing background noise.
 I replaced the original audio with the edited soundtrack from Audacity within kdenlive.

 Next, I started the actual video editing.

-I added no fancy animations or transitions to the videos and only focussed on removing the misspellings and separating videos.
+I did not add any fancy animation or transition to the videos and only focussed on removing the misspellings and separating videos.
 A 90-minute recording block usually resulted in 50 minutes of content split up into 4-5 separate video lessons.

 ## The Technical Hosting Setup

-While I've worked through several courses on Udemy and similar platforms myself, I soon encountered that these platforms are not the best for small course creators.
-While they do some marketing for your course and have a lot of search traffic for various topics every day, their payment structure is not what I was looking for.
+While I've worked through several courses on Udemy and similar platforms myself, I soon encountered that these platforms are not the best fit for me.
+While they do some marketing for your course and have a lot of search traffic, their payment structure is not what I was looking for.

-I was looking for a lean technical setup that gives me full control over the course and audience.
+I wanted a lean technical setup that gives me full control over the course and audience.

 As my blog is running on WordPress, and I'm heavily using the [Thrive Suite*](https://rieckpil.de/a/thrive-themes), I investigated their online course plugin: Thrive Apprentice.

 With Thrive Apprentice, I could leverage the WordPress user management to have a login area and control access to my course.
 The visitors also stay on my side, and I have full control over the content.

-For [Thrive Apprentice*](https://rieckpil.de/a/thrive-themes), you need both an eCommerce Provider and a video hosting solution.
-For the eCommerce provider, I've picked [SendOwl*](https://rieckpil.de/a/sendowl) as their offerings and pricing are reasonable (my current plan is $26/month).
+For [Thrive Apprentice*](https://rieckpil.de/a/thrive-themes), you need both an eCommerce provider and a video hosting solution.

+For the eCommerce provider, I chose [SendOwl*](https://rieckpil.de/a/sendowl) as their features and pricing (my current plan is $26/month) are reasonable.

 Once I've signed up for my [SendOwl*](https://rieckpil.de/a/sendowl) account, I connected my Stripe and PayPal accounts to have the most common payment options.

 Thrive Apprentice supports various video hosting platforms.
 I went for [Vimeo*](https://rieckpil.de/a/vimeo) and picked their paid plan for $6/month.

 Compared to YouTube, you can add more fine-grained security settings for your videos with Vimeo.
 This makes unintended downloads and sharing more complicated.
 The integration with Thrive Apprentice works by just copying the video link.

-Using these tools, the final workflow to gain access to the Masterclass is as the following:
+Using these tools, the final workflow to access the Masterclass is the following:

-1. The potential course participant visits the landing page
+1. The potential course participant visits the [landing page](https://rieckpil.de/testing-spring-boot-applications-masterclass/)
 2. Once they click on "Buy Now" they're redirected to a pre-checkout page (on my blog) and have to register a new course account
 3. They're redirected to a [SendOwl*](https://rieckpil.de/a/sendowl) checkout page and enter their payment information
 4. SendOwl redirects the user to a "Thank You" page on my blog with further information on how to get started